gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 ### Setup residues for pdb2gmx

-For this molecule we'll be using the OPLS force field.
+For this molecule, we'll be using the OPLS force field.
 The force field is located in the top-level force field directory (probably `/usr/share/gromacs/top` or something similar).

-If you're unsure where your GROMACS installation is do:
+If you're unsure where your GROMACS installation is, do:

 ``` shell
 $ echo $GMXPREFIX